gabriellegall/chess_com_bi/README.md

 ## Possible improvements

 ### Data analytics
-- Integration of the remaining clock time on each move, to evaluate time management and the relationship with misplays.
-- Extension of the benchmark model to integrate more metrics.
+- Extension of the benchmark model to integrate more metrics (e.g. throws, missed opportunities).

 ### Code
 - the two Python scripts to fetch data from the API and evaluate moves using Stockfish could be improved with more modular functions, facilitating debugging and reading.